kitchen

 What this gives you: A warm, textural coffee zone that feels inviting and develops character over time.

-15. Narrow console table setup
+15. Narrow console table coffee bar setup

 Place a narrow console table against a wall to create a freestanding coffee bar that doesn't require counter space.
 Look for a table about 12-18 inches deep and 30-36 inches tall--dimensions that work well as a coffee station.
 The console provides a dedicated surface for your coffee maker and supplies, and the space beneath can be used for small stools, a step stool, or storage baskets.